Hand, foot and mouth disease

 How is it spread?

-Good hygiene during and after infection is very important in preventing the spread of hand, foot and mouth disease.
-It is possible you or your child may be contagious for several weeks after the blisters and sores have healed because the virus may remain in the feces.
+Good hand hygiene during and after infection is important for preventing the spread of hand, foot and mouth disease.
+It’s possible you or your child may be contagious for several weeks after the blisters have healed because the virus may remain in the feces.

-Common surfaces and shared toys should be cleaned with soap and water and disinfected with a bleach solution.
+Common surfaces that many people touch regularly and shared toys should be cleaned with soap and water, and disinfected with a bleach solution.
 You can make a sanitizing solution for use on surfaces by mixing the following together:

 A weaker solution of bleach should be used to disinfect toys: